 The host-only fee typically ranges from 14% to 16% and is mandatory for hotels and some other hosts.
 It’s also mandatory for software-connected hosts, unless those hosts have a majority of their listings in the United States, Canada, the Bahamas, Mexico, Argentina, Taiwan, or Uruguay.
 Airbnb Plus hosts, and hosts who use Super Strict cancellation policies may pay more.
 The service fee paid by hosts for listings located in Mainland China is 10%.

-- Airbnb will deduct a flat 15% host service fee from each payout and won’t charge a guest service fee
+- Airbnb is now deducting a flat 15% host service fee from each payout and won’t charge a guest service fee

-Airbnb says that its new service fee structure (“Simplified Pricing”) will allow hosts to have a more accurate pricing strategy as they will l be able to set what the guests will pay.
+Airbnb says that its new service fee structure (“Simplified Pricing”) allows hosts to have a more accurate pricing strategy as they are able to set and see what the guests will end up paying.

-Airbnb will also highlight the fact that there is no guest service fee added to the host’s rates, making the listings more attractive to guests.
+Airbnb also highlights the fact that there is no guest service fee added to the host’s rates, making the listings more attractive to guests.
 According to the platform, hosts that have decided to switch to the simplified pricing have seen an overall increase in their bookings of about +17%.